algoldst/thesis/index.md

 - 3.0 Other Stuff

 # 0.0 The Goal (And What To Expect)
 Building a synthesizer is difficult.
 I'm not saying this to scare you away, but to prepare you: this will be a challenge.
 That said, it will be an extremely rewarding challenge, and a great accomplishment.
 Synthesizers combine knowledge from across an electrical engineering education, and building one requires applying your knowledge in a way that will solidify your understanding of electronics and make you a far better engineer.
-Of course, any difficult journey deserves proper motivation.
+Of course, any difficult journey deserves proper motivation, so this is what you can expect from this project:

 By the end of this series, you will have a synthesizer consisting of four modules: an oscillator, amplifier, filter, and envelope generator (ADSR).